Little House (EP)

 Little House is the fourth extended play (EP) by the English singer-songwriter Rachel Chinouriri, released on 4 April 2025 through Parlophone.
 Consisting of four tracks and a duration of around thirteen minutes, it was entirely produced by Apob, who was accompanied by Chloe Kraemer on one track.
-The EP was co-written by Chinouriri after the release of her debut album, What a Devastating Turn of Events (2024), and centers on a romantic relationship with lighter sounds and themes than its predecessor.
+The EP was co-written by Chinouriri after the release of her debut album, What a Devastating Turn of Events (2024), and centres on a romantic relationship with lighter sounds and themes than its predecessor.
 For its concept and title, Chinouriri drew inspiration from her own childhood dream of having a little house with a future partner.

 The single "Can We Talk About Isaac?" preceded Little House on 5 March 2025, the same day the EP was announced.
 Upon its release, the project was met with a positive reception from music critics, some of whom praised Chinouriri's songwriting and performance.
 Reviewers also thought that it worked positively as a preview of the artist's possible second studio album.

 Background and release

 Rachel Chinouriri released her debut studio album, What a Devastating Turn of Events (2024), to critical acclaim.
 At the red carpet of the Brit Awards 2025, Chinouriri stated to Clash that she was working on new music.
 On 5 March 2025, Chinouriri released the single "Can We Talk About Isaac?" and announced the then-upcoming extended play (EP) Little House.
 Weeks later, the artist began to serve as an opening act for Sabrina Carpenter's Short n' Sweet Tour across Europe.
 The EP was released on 4 April 2025 through Parlophone.
 Chinouriri's first North American headlining concert tour began in May 2025, coinciding with the first anniversary of What a Devastating Turn of Events.

 An expanded edition of the EP, with bonus track "What a Life", was released on 12 September 2025.
+A second reissue of the EP was released on 28 November 2025, with a sixth track and title track "Little House".